Robots have been a part of industrial production since the

 Control of a production line

-A production line is usually controlled manually by a supervisor who is tasked with regulating things such as the speed of the robot or the direction in which it is moving.
+A production line is usually controlled manually by a supervisor tasked with regulating things such as the speed of the robot or the direction in which it is moving.
 This is usually done by the use of buttons or a manual joystick.
-Configuration and reconfiguration of robots are easy, and so they can be reset to do many diverse tasks which in turn makes them really valuable to manufacturing companies that produce different products.
+Configuration and reconfiguration of robots are easy.
+They can be reset to do many diverse tasks, making them really valuable to manufacturing companies that produce different products.

 The business aspect